-Prevention is the best way to prevent disease in fish, and being able to recognize the signs of fish diseases can help you avoid loss of fish in your aquaponics system.
+Prevention is the best way to prevent disease in fish, and recognizing the signs of fish diseases can help you avoid the loss of fish in your aquaponics system.
 In preventing fish disease, it is important to check your fish regularly for any of the following signs:

 - Check their appearance regularly because several parasitic and fungal infections can be visible to the fish skin, scales, or fins.

 Most external signs of disease are:1.
 Ulcers on the body surface, discolored patches, and white or black spots.